-7. Notes Payable
+6. Notes Payable

-In October 2011, the Operating Partnership closed on a \$85,000,000 unsecured revolving credit facility ("Credit Facility"), which is guaranteed by the Company.
+The Operating Partnership has in place an \$85,000,000 unsecured revolving credit facility ("Credit Facility"), which is guaranteed by the Company.
 Subject to customary conditions, at the Company's option, total commitments under the Credit Facility may be increased up to an aggregate of \$135,000,000.
 The Company intends to use borrowings under the Credit Facility for general corporate purposes, including working capital, development and acquisition activities, capital expenditures, repayment of indebtedness or other corporate activities.
-The Credit Facility matures on October 26, 2014, and may be extended for two-one year terms to October 2016, subject to certain conditions.
-Borrowings under the Credit Facility bear interest at LIBOR plus a spread of 175 to 260 basis points depending on the Company's leverage ratio.
-As of December 31, 2011, \$56,443,898 was outstanding under the Credit Facility bearing a weighted average interest rate of 2.18%.
-The Credit Facility replaced the Company's \$55 million and \$5 million credit facilities.
-The net proceeds from the Credit Facility were used to repay outstanding indebtedness under the former \$55 million and \$5 million credit facilities.
-At December 31, 2010, \$25,380,254 was outstanding under the \$55 million credit facility with a weighted average interest rate of 1.26%, and \$3,000,000 was outstanding under the \$55 million credit facility with a weighted average interest rate of 2.50%.
+In December 2012, the Company entered into an amendment to the Credit Facility which extended the maturity and provided for a reduction in the interest rate.
+The Credit Facility matures on October 26, 2015, and may be extended, at the Company's election, for two one-year terms to October 26, 2017, subject to certain conditions.
+Borrowings under the Credit Facility bear interest at LIBOR plus a spread of 150 to 215 basis points depending on the Company's leverage ratio.
+As of December 31, 2012, \$43,530,005 was outstanding under the Credit Facility bearing a weighted average interest rate of 2.39%, and \$41,469,995 was available for borrowing (subject to customary conditions to borrowing).
+At December 31, 2011, \$56,443,898 was outstanding under the Credit Facility bearing a weighted average interest rate of 2.18%.

-The Credit Facility contains customary covenants, including financial covenants regarding debt levels, total liabilities, tangible net worth, fixed charge coverage, unencumbered borrowing base properties, permitted investments etc. The Company was in compliance with the covenant terms at December 31, 2011.
+The Credit Facility contains customary covenants, including, among others, financial covenants regarding debt levels, total liabilities, tangible net worth, fixed charge coverage, unencumbered borrowing base properties, and permitted investments.
+The Company was in compliance with the covenant terms at December 31, 2012 and 2011.

-8. Dividends and Distribution Payable
+7. Dividends and Distribution Payable

+On December 4, 2012, the Company declared a dividend of \$.40 per share for the quarter ended December 31, 2012.
+The holders of limited partnership interest in the Operating Partnership ("OP Units") were entitled to an equal distribution per OP Unit held as of December 31, 2012.
+The dividends and distributions payable are recorded as liabilities in the Company's consolidated balance sheet at December 31, 2012.
+The dividend has been reflected as a reduction of stockholders' equity and the distribution has been reflected as a reduction of the limited partners' non-controlling interest.
+These amounts were paid on January 2, 2013.

 On December 6, 2011, the Company declared a dividend of \$.40 per share for the quarter ended December 31, 2011.
-The holders of limited partnership interest in the Operating Partnership ("OP Units") were entitled to an equal distribution per OP Unit held as of December 31, 2011.
+The holders OP Units were entitled to an equal distribution per OP Unit held as of December 31, 2011.
 The dividends and distributions payable are recorded as liabilities in the Company's consolidated balance sheet at December 31, 2011.
 The dividend has been reflected as a reduction of stockholders' equity and the distribution has been reflected as a reduction of the limited partners' non-controlling interest.
 These amounts were paid on January 3, 2012.

-On December 6, 2010, the Company declared a dividend of \$.51 per share for the quarter ended December 31, 2010.
-The holders of OP Units were entitled to an equal distribution per OP Unit held as of December 31, 2010.
-The dividends and distributions payable are recorded as liabilities in the Company's consolidated balance sheet at December 31, 2010.
-The dividend has been reflected as a reduction of stockholders' equity and the distribution has been reflected as a reduction of the limited partners' non-controlling interest.
-These amounts were paid on January 4, 2011.